Company Explainer Video: The 2026 Guide

 • What someone should do next

-That’s why this format shows up so often in SaaS, fintech, healthcare, and other categories where the offer isn’t instantly obvious.
-If your homepage headline says something abstract like “the future of compliant operations,” people don’t need more adjectives.
+This is why the format shows up so often in SaaS, fintech, and healthcare, categories where the offer is not obvious on first read.
+If your homepage headline says something abstract like “the future of compliant operations,” people do not need more adjectives.
 They need orientation.

 Think of it as a guided first conversation

-A strong explainer does what your best salesperson does in the first minute of a call.
-It identifies the problem, frames the stakes, and gives the buyer a clean mental model.
+A strong explainer does what a good salesperson does in the first minute of a call.
+It names the problem the buyer already feels and hands them a clean mental model of your solution.

 A diagram illustrating the strategic benefits of an explainer video for businesses, including engagement and conversion growth.